ramondata/ramondata/README.md

-## Ramon Barbosa - Data scientist
+## Ramon Barbosa - Data engineering

-Job: Data Engineer at Accenture Brazil
+Job: Data Engineer at Semantix

 To see more, click on icon linkedin.